 Whether it's the PAT at Elm Middle, PATT at Elmwood Elementary or PTA at John Mills Elementary, our parent-teacher groups help build a genuine sense of community by organizing fundraisers, sponsoring social events and holding regular meetings.

 Examples of sponsored activities and fundraisers include book fairs, fun fairs, walkathons, fun runs, holiday shops, ice cream socials, bingo nights, family social nights and student dances.

 To Learn More

-Our four parent-teacher groups differ in their specific membership procedures, dues and sponsored activities, so we invite you learn about each organization at the following links:
+Our parent-teacher groups differ in their specific membership procedures, dues and sponsored activities, so we invite you learn about each organization at the following links:

 District 401's Policy on Parent Organizations